StupidRepo/EggIncServerReimpl/README.md

 - Using `mitmproxy` and the mitmproxy script located in `proxy/mitmproxy.py`
   - You will need to do extra setup to get this to work on Android.
 Not sure about iOS.
   - Android users *may* need to install `mitmproxy`'s CA certificate as a system CA cert (which requires root).

-## Accounts
-An NeoInc account uses a NID (NeoInc ID), which is slightly different from Egg, Inc.'s EID.
-The difference is how the ID is calculated (similar format, different code to produce an ID).

 <!--
 ## Events